apollographql/rover-init-starters/add-mcp/QUICKSTART_MCP.md

 ## 🚀 Extending Your MCP Server

 Your MCP server includes example tools based on your selection.
-Each `.graphql` file in the `/tools` directory becomes a tool that Claude can use.
+Each `.graphql` file in the `/tools` directory becomes a tool that your AI assistant can use.

 ### Understanding Your Examples